 The power of the Net Promoter Score (NPS) is in how you use it.
 Customer experience is now one of the most competitive areas for brands and has become essential to business growth.
-Companies that integrate NPS into their marketing strategies in the development stage are able to apply that data to CX areas such as customer care with more success, closing the customer feedback loop and achieving greater return on investment.
+Companies that integrate NPS into their marketing strategies in the development stage are able to apply that data to CX areas such as customer care with more success, closing the customer feedback loop with survey analysis and achieving greater return on investment.

 Any customer care interaction has the potential to gather data that reflects customers’ true feelings about products and services.
 If you reframe NPS as qualitative, behaviour-based data on customer loyalty, you can link it to other forms of customer feedback and analyze all of that data together using text analytics to uncover timely insights into your customers’ behaviour.